 The AMC will comply with the required reporting obligations and the Trustee will carry out the reviews required under SEBI/RBI guidelines.
-Further a maximum of 20% of net assets will be deployed in securities lending.
+Further a maximum of 40% of net assets will be deployed in securities lending and the maximum single party exposure will be restricted to 10%# of net assets outstanding at any point of time.